GetStream/stream-chat-swift/stream-chat-swift-docs/docs/guides/working-with-channel-list.md

 ### Observing changes to Channel List

 Accessing `channels` property of the controller is not ideal, so in many cases you'd require a way to observe changes to this property.
-There are 2 most common ways of doing so: UIKit Delegates and SwiftUI/Combine publishers.
+There are 3 most common ways of doing so: UIKit Delegates, Combine publishers and SwiftUI wrappers.

 #### UIKit Delegates